SYNTCOMP/StarExecSYNTCOMP/scripts/syntcomp23.md

 wrong verdict.

 ### Synthesis
 We add `--synthesis` as an option to the script.
+No hardcoded pairs are needed since SPORE did not participate in the synthesis tracks.

 ## Parity games
 In this case it suffices to use the script as follows